outrera/integer_serialization/README.md

     14:121212
     15:1212121

-In the canonic form of these numbers, noting that after 1, all numbers begin with 12, by shifting the indexing by 2, we can write these numbers in binary system (where 1 = 1 and 0 = 2):
+In the canonic form of these numbers, noticing that after 1, all numbers begin with 12, by shifting the indexing by 2, we can write these numbers in binary system (where 1 = 1 and 0 = 2):

      1:-----
      2:-----